Lochangel: 1998: four-year-old season

 On 20 August Lochangel, with Dettori in the saddle, contested the Group One Nunthorpe Stakes over five furlongs on firm groundat York Racecourse and started the 6/1 third choice in the betting behind Elnadim and Land of Dreams.
 Bolshoi was again in the field whilst the other runners included Arkadian Hero (Mill Reef Stakes), Sainte Marine (Prix du Gros Chêne), Bollin Joanne (Duke of York Stakes), My Best Valentine (Bentinck Stakes), Averti (King George Stakes, 1997), Rambling Bear (King George Stakes, 1996), Yorkies Boy (Palace House Stakes) and Almaty (Molecomb Stakes).
 The French challenger Sainte Marine went into the lead and set a strong pace with Lochangel among her closest pursuers.
 In the last quarter mile Dettori tracked to the right and Lochangel made her challenge along the stands-side rail.
-She overtook the French filly inside the final furlong and won by a length, with the outsiders Dashing Blue (also trined by Ian Balding), Bishops Court and Rambling Bear filling the next three places.
+She overtook the French filly inside the final furlong and won by a length, with the outsiders Dashing Blue (also trained by Ian Balding), Bishops Court and Rambling Bear filling the next three places.
 Her win was enthusiastically received by the York crowd, many of whom had backed the filly owing to Dettori's popularity.
 Asked to compare the winner to her older sister, Balding said "They're both super movers with devastating speed, but Lochangel is an awful lot easier to train.
 I adored Lochsong but she was half crazy".

 Lochangel was tried over six furlongs for the first time in almost a year when she started 9/2 second favourite for the Haydock Sprint Cup in September and finished sixth behind the three-year-old Tamarisk.
 On her final appearance of the year she was sent to France for the Prix de l'Abbaye over 1000 metres at Longchamp Racecourse in October.
 She finished sixth behind My Best Valentine after fading in the last 200 metres.